 The MIAD Café is open Monday through Friday for breakfast and lunch.
 Students can grab a sandwich, salad and a daily special of a hot meal.
-The Café also offers sandwiches, snacks and beverages until 7:00 p.m.
-Monday - Thursday and 1:30 on Fridays.
-The newly designed Café is the students' place to hang out, do homework and grab a bite to eat.
+The Café also offers sandwiches, snacks and beverages until 5:00 p.m.
+Monday - Thursday and 1:00 p.m. on Fridays.
+The Café is ready for placing orders online and meal pickup.
 Meal costs average \$5 - \$6.
 Cash, credit cards and the MIAD Meal Card are all accepted as payment.
+You can view the menu and order online here: https://blogs.miad.edu/miadcafe/